 We can also offer you a free audit that will determine what areas you can improve to increase your energy efficiency and to determine a payback period on your investment.

 Q. Can I get a complete history of my energy usage?

-A. Absolutely.
+A. Absolutely!
 Just call our business office between 7:30 a.m. to 3:30 p.m. and speak to one of our Customer Service Representatives.
-They’ll be happy to help you review your electric usage and she can send you a history of your electric account.
+They’ll be happy to help you review your electric usage and send you a history of your electric account.
 They will also be able to offer you some valuable ideas on energy conservation, too.